hanggrian/IIT-CS553/assignments/hw2/README.md

   list of strings?

 In Bash, `eval` takes a single string, concatenates it, and executes it as a command.
-If you already have **a list of strings,** you don’t usually need eval—you can just execute them directly.
+If you already have **a list of strings,** you don't usually need eval—you can just execute them directly.

 #### Running a list of commands stored in an array